A Quiet Strategy for People Who Built Something

 How do I get paid?

-The trust pays you under an installment sales contract you negotiate in advance.
+The installment-sale structure pays you under a contract you negotiate in advance.
 Payments can begin immediately or be deferred for months or years.
 Each payment is part return of basis (tax-free), part capital gain (taxed at capital gains rates), and part interest (taxed as ordinary income).
 Terms are flexible — interest-only, partial principal, or full amortization.

 What happens if I die?